 - Helping business leaders, including sponsors and business owners to understand their role in leading change within an agile setting

-- Support the design and dynamics of the agile team to really flourish, to generate innovative ideas and to leverage diversity of thought
+- Support the design and dynamics of the agile team to really flourish, generate innovative ideas, and to leverage the diversity of thought

 - Work with business stakeholders to prepare them for iterative agile changes where the end state is not always clear from the beginning.
 The challenge of crafting a clear vision of change without the necessary details

-- Helping to build the overall culture of the organization in adopting agile principles, itself a separate cultural change exercise.
-For organizations that are risk-averse the challenge may be to instill the value of ‘safe to fail’
+- Helping to build the overall culture of the organization by adopting agile principles, is itself a separate cultural change exercise.
+For organizations that are risk-averse, the challenge may be to instill the value of ‘safe to fail’

 The ultimate dilemma for the change manager